2024 Scholarships for Aurora Residents

 2024 Aurora Scholarships

 Aurora residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Aurora residents is $58,343.00, and 22.9% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Aurora, CO more easily afford a college education.
+The median household income for Aurora residents is $66,848.00, and 31.1% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Aurora, IL more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 13.6% of people living in Aurora, CO are between the ages of 10 to 19, and another 14.7% are in their twenties.
+Currently, 16.1% of people living in Aurora, IL are between the ages of 10 to 19, and another 13.8% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Aurora.

-How much total award money and scholarships are available for Aurora, CO residents?
+How much total award money and scholarships are available for Aurora, IL residents?

 Are these scholarships available for Aurora high school students?